-1.10 Behavior Based Safety
+Behavior Based Safety

-The contractor shall establish a Behaviour Based Observation Program and / or participate in the Veren Inc. BBS / Task Observation Program.
+The contractor shall establish a Behaviour Based Observation Program and/or participate in the Veren BBS / Task Observation Program.
 The program is to focus on positive recognition and opportunities for improvement.
-The program is to be properly resourced for success; with training provided to all personnel who work on-site.
-This will tie into Veren Inc.'s near miss, hazard Id, task observation, stop, and think reporting program.
+The program is to be properly resourced for success, with training provided to all personnel who work on site.
+This will tie into Veren's Near Miss, Hazard ID, Task Observation, and Stop & Think reporting program.

-2.0 Incident Management
+Incident Management

 The contractor is to have a documented system for reporting, notification, investigation, and analysis which is effectively carried out in a timely and consistent manner.
-Veren Inc. believes that prevention of incidents must be achieved by understanding current events, both actual and potential incidents to properly identify trends.
+Veren believes that prevention of incidents must be achieved by understanding current events, both actual and potential incidents to properly identify trends.
 Trending of incidents enables both parties to properly establish meaningful preventative action plans.
-Proactive reporting (near miss or SIF potential) forms an integral part of a sound Incident Management System.
+Proactive reporting (near miss or SIF potentials) forms an important part of an Incident Management System.

-2.1 Reporting and Investigations of Incidents
+Reporting and Investigations of Incidents

-- 1. The contractor will immediately report all incidents and near miss incidents that occur on the job site or that involve personnel injuries, environment, equipment damage, fire / explosion, any event that causes delay to a project, security breaches / threats, regulatory notifications, or any Government Stop Work Order and / or any event that could have a possible impact upon the reputation of Veren Inc. to Veren Inc. In addition, contractor will provide Veren Inc. with a preliminary report summarizing the incident within twelve hours of the incident occurring and contractor will provide a final report (if required) to Veren Inc. within seven days.
-For greater certainty, incidents that must immediately be reported to Veren Inc. include any matters that are reportable pursuant to occupational health and safety laws and environment protection laws.
-In addition to reporting such incidents to Veren Inc., the contractor must also immediately stop work, secure the scene and ensure it is not disturbed and securing any equipment involved.
-Additionally, any personal injury resulting in: (a) a lost time incident; (b) a restricted work case; (c) a medical aid; or (d) a first aid incident must also be reported to Veren Inc. in a timely manner. - 2.
-In addition to the contractor's obligations above, Veren Inc. will complete a Post Incident and Reasonable Cause Form for all personnel incidents that qualify as a SIF, SIF potential or lost time incidents (see Veren Inc. Serious Incident & Fatalities prevention COP). - 3.
-All drug, alcohol and substance abuse non-compliances.
+The contractor will immediately report all incidents and near miss incidents that occur on the job site or that involve personnel injuries, environment, equipment damage, fire / explosion, any event that causes delay to a project, security breaches / threats, regulatory notifications or any Government Stop Work Order and/or any event that could have an impact upon the reputation of Veren to Veren.

+In addition, contractor will provide Veren with a preliminary report summarizing the incident within twelve hours of the incident occurring and contractor will provide a final report (if required) to Veren within seven days.
+For greater certainty, incidents that must immediately be reported to Veren include any matters that are reportable pursuant to occupational health and safety laws and environment protection laws.

+In addition to reporting such incidents to Veren, the contractor must also immediately stop work, secure the scene and ensure it is not disturbed and securing any equipment involved.
+Additionally, any personal injury must also be reported to Veren in a timely manner if it results in:

+- a) a lost time incident;

+- b) a restricted work case;

+- c) medical aid; or

+- d) first aid incident.

+- 2. In addition to the contractor's obligations above, Veren will complete a Post Incident and Reasonable Cause Form for all personnel incidents that qualify as a SIF, SIF potential, or lost time incidents (refer to HS 7.03 Prevention of Serious Injuries Code of Practice).

+- 3. All drug, alcohol, and substance abuse non-compliances must be reported.

-Verbal Information that must be included when informing Veren Inc. includes, but not limited the following:
+Verbal information that must be included when informing Veren includes, but is not limited the following: